For information security teams, this has been the year for "getting the house in order" in terms of internal process

 "After we put our minds to it, we found we could reduce a lot of complexity and operating cost by trying to get the number of roles we manage as low as possible," said the RBAC director of a large insurance firm in Massachusetts. " With some time to analyze what we were doing this year, we realized we hadn't done the hard work of aligning the roles with the actual work being done, and we ended up with a 'role sprawl' that was costing us far too much to manage."

 Like all the security controls required in financial services, RBAC deployments touch virtually all of the high-value people, assets and functions.
-Financial services firms are unique – the human assets (traders, bankers, salespeople, management) must
+Financial services firms are unique – the human assets (traders, bankers, salespeople, management) must stay productive, yet also be adequately verified before they gain access to high-value systems.
+Role sprawl means more unique roles to manage and update, which means more time needed to make routine changes.
+This then adds to the age-old friction between IT and operating units charged with day-to-day business operations.

 "Cleaning up our roles has had two great benefits for our team," said the RBAC director "First, it has engaged us with the operating business in a very credible and meaningful way, which is great for showing the value of controls to the business.
 Second, it has reduced our operating costs through lower headcount needed to manage the system."